wp-plugins/admin-bar-user-switching/readme.txt

 1. A Switch to user item is added to the WordPress admin bar to allow you to search for a user to switch to.

 == Changelog ==

+= 1.0.1 =
+* Use switch_to_user user capability instead of is_super_admin when checking whether to display Switch to link in admin bar.

 = 1.0 =
 * Make the Switch to User link reveals a user search box